PodFolio/GenBlack-Multicore-2020-DLC/README.md

 Use config.py to set default working directories

-Edit mesh6-24.py to chose what type of mesh you want to use mirror_fix.vob (mirror fix enabled mesh [for example this mod use this type of mesh](https://dmnmods.blogspot.com/2020/07/nissan-skyline-r33-gt-r-vspec-97-rhd-10v.html)) or mesh_off.vob (mirror fix disabled mesh). mesh1-5.py use main.vob that contains main mesh, steering wheel mesh, front brake caliper mesh, rear brake caliper mesh, central rearview mirror mesh
+Edit mesh6-24.py to chose what type of mesh you want to use mirror_fix.vob (mirror fix enabled mesh [for example this mod use this type of mesh](https://dmnmods.blogspot.com/2020/07/nissan-skyline-r33-gt-r-vspec-97-rhd-10v.html)) or mesh_off.vob (mirror fix disabled mesh). mesh1-5.py use xr_main.vob/xf_main.vob/fb_main.vob that contains main mesh, steering wheel mesh, front brake caliper mesh, rear brake caliper mesh, central rearview mirror mesh

 Edit path destinations to mesh .py files in "run.bat" and "run without stops.bat", and python directory in "run with IDLE.bat"